billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Per Channel Settings

-Currently, a simple editor lets you load/save/edit a text file that specifies all the choices you can make for each of the (up to) 384 readout channels of the probe.
+Click `Edit` in the `Configuration and calibration` item group to open a simple editor that lets you load/save/edit a text file that specifies all the choices you can make for each of the (up to) 384 readout channels of the probe.
 The text file has extension `(.imro) = Imec readout`.

+The big table on the left of the editor shows a row for each readout channel.
+You can type directly into this table to make choices just for that channel.

+To the right of the table are the **set all** controls.
+As a convenience you can assign a given value to all channels at once with these helpers.

 #### Save the file!